KomplexKapharnaum/K32-lib/README.md

 ## TODO
 - strobe on anim_dmx
-- modulator calling modulator (tri-sinus)
+- modulator calling modulator (tri-sinus) ?
+- stop modulator when not in use (dmx)

 ## INSTALL